 5.11.2 in relation to 5.1.7 and 5.3.4 only, based on the outcome of an assessment conducted in accordance with the Frequency Risk and Control Report.

-5.12 The principles of these operational criteria shall be applied at all times except in special circumstances where NGESO, following consultation with the appropriate Network Operator, Generator or Non-Embedded Customer, may need to give instructions to the contrary to preserve overall system integrity.
+5.12 The principles of these operational criteria shall be applied at all times except in special circumstances where the ISOP, following consultation with the appropriate Network Operator, Generator or Non-Embedded Customer, may need to give instructions to the contrary to preserve overall system integrity.

 Transmission System